 Instructor's Frequently Asked Questions (FAQ)

-How do I get a Beacon tutor for spring 2018?
+How do I get a Beacon tutor for fall 2018?

 I am teaching different courses next semester.
 Can I still have a tutor?

 Absolutely!
 Ask your colleagues to recommend some of their high-achieving students who are currently enrolled in the courses you will be teaching.

 What's required of me as a Beacon instructor?

 Meet with your tutor on a weekly basis.
 Some instructors combine email with face-to-face meetings.

 How can I get students interested in attending the Beacon sessions?